 (3) 1991 Topps Stadium Club Brett Favre

 This card is almost as annoying as Favre's retirement antics at the end of his career.
 It would just never go away.
 From the moment that Favre burst onto the scene with the Packers, this card has been everywhere.
 And it has always held in strong demand.
 Whether you were ripping open packs in a shop in the early 90's, or buying graded cards in the 2000's, Favre's 1991 Stadium Club was bound to be available and heavily traded wherever you were.
 You have to give it to Favre.
-He had staying power in every sense of the word, and this card typifies that very annoying quality.
+He had staying power in every sense of the word, and this card typifies that.

 (2) 1990 Score Supplemental Emmitt Smith